RamandeepBhatia-371/RamandeepBhatia-371/README.md

 # Hello, folks!
 This is Raman. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- I'm a recent Data Science Graduate, my skills as a Data Scientist are based on a solid mathematical foundation.
+- My skills as a Data Scientist are based on a solid mathematical foundation.
 I have 1 year of experince as a lead Data Analyst at GTB Infotech.
 Mathematics was my major in high school then I started with a computer science bachelor's degree from Guru Nanak Dev University.I just completed postgraduate degree in data science and cloud computing.
 This broad and in-depth education is a big component of my